How to take care of a lemon tree inside

 When it comes to pots, drainage is the most critical factor.
 I prefer containers with multiple drainage holes at the bottom to prevent waterlogging, which can lead to root rot.
 The material of the pot also matters; clay pots are excellent for aeration, while plastic pots retain moisture better.
 The size is another essential aspect; I typically opt for a pot that is at least 12 inches in diameter for young plants.
 This size allows for proper root development and gives the plant enough space to grow without becoming root-bound too quickly.

-See also How do you care for a combination pear peach tree
+See also How to care for a sick palm tree

 Choosing the Right Soil Mix